ashritha-sankineni/real-time-data-quality-monitor/README.md

 # Real-Time Data Quality Monitor

-A **production-inspired data quality monitoring pipeline** built with **Spark and Delta Lake**, demonstrating how to detect, isolate, and measure data quality issues across Bronze, Silver, and Gold layers.
+A **production-inspired data quality monitoring pipeline** built with **Spark and Delta Lake**, demonstrating how to detect, isolate, and measure data quality issues across **Bronze, Silver, and Gold** layers.

+The project also includes an **optional LLM-based explainability layer**, implemented as a **decoupled external service** to accommodate platform constraints.

 This project is designed to be:
 - Runnable on **Databricks Community Edition**
-- Adaptable to **platform constraints**
+- Adaptable to **real-world platform constraints**
-- Clear, modular, and **portfolio-ready**
+- Modular, readable, and **portfolio-ready**

 ---

 ## Problem Statement

 Data pipelines rarely fail loudly.
-They fail silently — by allowing bad data to flow downstream.
+They fail silently — by allowing **bad data** to flow downstream into analytics, dashboards, and ML models.

 This project demonstrates how to:
 - Detect bad data early
 - Enforce rule-based validation
 - Separate valid data from violations
 - Track data quality health over time
+- Communicate issues clearly to both technical and non-technical stakeholders

 ---